lpmi-13/kubernetes-the-hard-way-do/README.md

 ## Scripted setup

-While working through this, it became obvious that it would be helpful to have a way to get back to where I was at a current point.
+While working through this, it became obvious that it would be helpful to have a way to get back to where I was at a given point.
 So the scripts in the `scripts/` folder follow along with the documentation steps.

 So to get to the end state after completing all the steps in `03-compute-resources.md`, you can just run
 ```bash